rellpa/covitor_watch/Android Application/README.md

 1. Install android studio on your computer
 2. Clone "CovitorWatchEmbedded" folder
 3. Import that folder to android studio
-4. sync graddle (if necessary), and you success to import this app and ready to reverse engineering to your needs!
+4. Sync graddle (if necessary), and you success to import this app and ready to reverse engineering to your needs!

-<i>if need help, feel free to contact us! by MatthewBrandon21 / rellpa.</i>
+<i>if need help, feel free to contact us!
+MatthewBrandon21 / rellpa.</i>

 #